wwwdevcc/challenges/README.md

 ## How to Contribute

-still loading... ;)
+Still loading... ;)

 ## Challenge Structure

-we should have put this out by now i know
+We should have put this out by now, I know.